Do I need to join Homeschool New York or a local Chapter to legally homeschool?

 God bless you in your homeschool adventures!

-Membership in LEAH is through a local chapter, or families can choose to be At-large members.
+Membership in Homeschool New York is through a local chapter, or families can choose to be At-large members.
 Chapters typically provide opportunities to meet with experienced home educators, field trips, athletic activities, and various other events.
-LEAH support groups are organized in seven geographic regions covering the state.
+Our support groups are organized in eight geographic regions covering the state.
 Contact your Regional Representatives to find a chapter near you.

 LEAH is a Christian Homeschool organization, and as such adheres to Christian principles and precepts.
 We ask all our group (chapter) leaders to sign the Statement of Faith.
 Some chapters also require each member to sign the Statement of Faith indicating agreement with it.
 Other chapters do not have this requirement, or may simply ask that you understand and respect the Christian basis of LEAH.

 As long as you can meet and adhere to a particular chapter’s requirements, you may join a LEAH chapter.
 Keep in mind that leadership roles may be limited by additional requirements.
 All leaders are expected to be part of a local fellowship.

 There are many chapters available.
 Click HERE for more information.

 LEAH trips are generally planned for LEAH members.
 However, it is always at the discretion of the LEAH Chapter Leader.
 Insurance matters may weigh in to the decision of the chapters’ leaders – please be sensitive to this in the world in which we live.